smith-chem-wisc/MetaMorpheus/README.md

 * Environment:
   * For .NET Core versions: .NET Core 2.0.0 runtime
   * For .NET Framework versions: .NET Framework 4.7.1
     * The .NET Framework versions have the ability to read Thermo .RAW files.
-Those require [Thermo MSFileReader](https://thermo.flexnetoperations.com/control/thmo/search?query=MSFileReader) installed, and at least an 64-bit Windows 7, as well as Visual C++ redistributable.
+Those require [Thermo MSFileReader](https://thermo.flexnetoperations.com/control/thmo/search?query=MSFileReader+3.0+SP2) installed (v3.0 SP2 is recommended), and at least an 64-bit Windows 7, as well as Visual C++ redistributable.
 * At least 16 GB RAM recommended

 ## Spectra Requirements